Raccoon-UX/-Weather-Web-Application/README.md

 └── script.js        // Core JavaScript logic, API fetching, and UI updates

-└── package.json     // (Optional, project metadata)
+└── package.json     // (Optional, project metadata).

 # - 🌤 Dynamic Weather-Web-Application
 This is Weather Web Application developed using HTML, CSS, and Vanilla JavaScript.
 The application fetches and displays real-time weather information such as temperature, humidity, wind speed, and the city’s local time.
 It features a clean, responsive, card-based UI with dynamic backgrounds that adapt based on current weather conditions and time.